matevzv/SensorManagementSystem/docs/installation_win.md

 #### 1. Fork and Clone SMS repository
-- Fork the  repository on GitHub.
+  -Fork the  repository on GitHub.

 This can be done by clicking on the fork button.

-- Clone the repository to your computer (change _username_ with your Github user name).
+  -Clone the repository to your computer (change _username_ with your Github user name).

+This can be done by clicking on the "Clone in Desktop" button.

 #### 2. Install SMS dependencies